Banana-4/NeetCode150/readme.md

 # NeetCode 150 - Essential LeetCode Problems

 This repository contains the solutions for the curated list of **150 essential LeetCode problems** compiled by [NeetCode](https://neetcode.io).

-These problems are organized by topic to help systematically prepare for coding interviews.
+Do not look inside yourself for solutions.
+Do not be proud or think that the solutions you find are your own invention.
+The answers come from the problem itself — from failed attempts, from bad or messy code, from imperfect solutions.
+Every mistake is information.
+Stay humble, listen to the problem, and let it teach you.

 ## Problem List by Topic